BaileyLeong/fridge-ventory/README.md

 - **Meal Planning**: Users can plan weekly menus and generate grocery lists.
 - **Gamified Recipe Selection**: Interactive and fun ways to choose meals, like a recipe roulette.

-### Nice-to-Have Features (Post MVP)

-- **Receipt Parsing**: Users can upload a receipt image, and the app will extract purchased food items using OCR.
-- **Household Sharing**: Users can invite others to share a fridge, vote on meals, and track contributions.
-- **AI-Powered Recipe Suggestions**: The app can suggest meals based on moods or preferences.

 ## Implementation

 ### Tech Stack